futurisiko/PowerShareScan/README.md

 --- Which share do you want to scan ? ---
 ```
-If you choose a scan that target a specific share you will have to specify it.
+If you choose a scan that target a specific share you will have to specify it. <br>

 ```
 --- Scan Depth ---